Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture9.md

 ![Screenshot 2022-03-25 at 13-17-37 PPP 030904 - Brian Bush The Marlowe CLI](https://user-images.githubusercontent.com/59018247/160169816-1c1b3842-2def-46a4-a284-d6348cc2b742.png)

 The mediator comes into the situation, so they have to make their decision.
 In this case they are deciding in favor of the seller, so Christopher Marlowe is saying "I am dismissing the claim".
 The seller does get their funds so what the contract does is it puts the funds back in the seller's account and then it actually transfers the funds out of the Marlowe script into the payout script.
 It is putting 256 ADA at the payout address, and it's ready for the seller to collect it.
-However, since the contract is over, it is taking the minimum data and is giving that back to Christopher Marlowe who had supplied it when the contract was created.
+However, since the contract is over, it is taking the minimum ADA and is giving that back to Christopher Marlowe who had supplied it when the contract was created.
 We are moving things out of the contract and then there is essentially no contract left,there is just this close statement that is the  end of the contract.

 ![Screenshot 2022-03-25 at 13-18-31 PPP 030904 - Brian Bush The Marlowe CLI](https://user-images.githubusercontent.com/59018247/160169940-805caa62-3ace-41e0-ac9a-d7eff74916ac.png)